Jindabyne (film): Box office

-Jindabyne grossed $400,438 in Australia and $5,643,674 internationally for a total of just over $6 million, against a production budget of 10.8 million.
+Jindabyne grossed $400,438 in Australia and $5,643,674 internationally for a total of just over $6 million, against a production budget of $10.8 million.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 65%, based on 100 reviews, and an average rating of 5.60/10.
 The website's critical consensus reads, "Jindabyne's disparate themes may not quite cohere, but the film features fine performances from Linney and Byrne."
 On Metacritic the film has a score of 65% based on reviews from 30 critics, indicating "generally favorable reviews".

+Peter Bradshaw of The Guardian, gave the film 5 stars and wrote, "The movie is beautifully shot, and succeeds in being deeply disturbing and mysterious, with richly achieved nuances of characterisation.
+I have seen it two or three times now, and each time it gets better."

 A. O. Scott of The New York Times wrote that "The real flaw is that the movie's best features — the aching clarity of its central performances — threaten to be lost in a wilderness of metaphor and mystification."
 The Age hailed it as "easily one of the most engrossing, thoughtful, adult-oriented big-screen dramas produced in Australia for 20 years."